-George Michael was just 19 when he wrote Careless Whisper and just 53 when he died.
+George Michael was just 17 when he co-wrote Careless Whisper and just 53 when he died.
 He was just 23 when he broke up one of the biggest bands of the 80s, Wham!, and just 24 when he released Faith, amongst that decade’s most defining albums.

 George Michael was just 24 when he duetted with the Queen Of Soul, Aretha Franklin, and just 27 when he declined to put his famously pretty face on the cover of his second solo album, Listen Without Prejudice Vol. 1.
 He was just 28 when he stole the show at the Wembley Stadium Freddie Mercury tribute concert and just 32 when he reached premature middle-age with the album Older – his biggest seller ever in the UK.

-But George Michael – one of the most supremely gifted British singer songwriters – was also just 40 when he released his final ever full studio album, Patience, in 2004.
+But George Michael – one of the most supremely gifted British singer-songwriters ever – was also just 40 when he released his final ever full studio album, Patience, in 2004.
 Five studio albums as a solo artist and two with Wham! paint a picture of George Michael as one of the least prolific music megastars of all time.
-Though telling, this isn’t quite the full picture.
+Though telling, this is far from the full picture.

-There was also a greatest hits album for Wham! in 1986 with a handful of new tracks (including the UK#1 Edge Of Heaven), a 2CD solo best of in 1998 called Ladies And Gentlemen that featured additional songs and the chart-topping live 1992 EP from that quite staggering appearance with the remaining members of Queen*.
-And when you consider the release of several album-less singles that were also smash hits like A Different Corner (1986), I Knew You Were Waiting (1987) and Don’t Let The Sun Go Down On Me (1991), the total output starts to beef up a little.
+There was also a greatest hits album for Wham! in 1986 with several new tracks (including the criminally overlooked UK#1 Edge Of Heaven), a 2CD solo best of in 1998 called Ladies And Gentlemen that featured additional songs, and the chart-topping live 1992 EP from that quite staggering appearance with the remaining members of Queen*.
+And when you consider the release of numerous album-less singles that were also smash hits like A Different Corner (1986), I Knew You Were Waiting (1987) and Don’t Let The Sun Go Down On Me (1991), the total output starts to beef up.

-And then against the odds, what was only his third studio album and first for six years – Older – produced a history-making run of hits, sold millions and seemingly set him up for the the next phase of his career.
-This continued with further new hits from Ladies And Gentlemen, but the public embarrassment from the police arrest for a “lewd act” in an LA public toilet in 1998 altered the the American love affair with George Michael irrevocably.
+And then against the odds, what was only his third solo studio album and first for six years – Older – produced a history-making run of hits, sold millions and seemingly set him up for the the next phase of his career.
+This continued with further new hits from the mega-selling Ladies And Gentlemen compilation, but the public embarrassment from the police arrest for a “lewd act” in an LA public toilet in 1998 altered the the American love affair with George Michael irrevocably.